Prostate Cancer Treatment

-Know Where Your Cancer Is: MRI Guided Fusion Targeted Prostate Biopsy : Dr Scionti uses ARTEMIS technology to fuse (or co-register) high-resolution magnetic resonance images (MRI) with real-time ultrasound.
+Know Where and What Size Your Cancer Is: MRI Guided Fusion Targeted Prostate Biopsy : Dr Scionti uses ARTEMIS technology to fuse (or co-register) high-resolution magnetic resonance images (MRI) with real-time ultrasound.
 The Artemis fusion system allows for an in-office precision biopsy targeted to MRI abnormalities.
 Artemis fusion biopsy provides the most accurate diagnostic information because the most significant tumors in the prostate, well seen by MRI, can be accurately targeted and sampled providing a much better understanding of the true nature of a patient’s prostate cancer.
 The ultrasound guided prostate nerve block administered by Dr Scionti allows the Artemis Biopsy procedure to be done without pain in our center.

 Detailed Laboratory Information About Your Cancer: When prostate cancer is diagnosed, three clinical indicators (PSA, Gleason score, and clinical stage) are used to determine a patient’s risk level.
 The most common classification system is called the D’Amico system:

 Low risk – PSA 10 or less, Gleason score 6 or less, Stage T2a or less

 Medium risk: 2 of these factors: PSA >10, Gleason score >6 , Stage T2b or higher: (Favorable:Gleason 3+4 or Unfavorable: Gleason 4+3 or HIGHER)

 High risk: all 3 of these factors: PSA >10, Gleason score >6 , Stage T2b or higher